marcocharlie/flask-example-app/README.md

 make start-app
 ```

-The command will launch the entire infrastructure on your machine (database setup included).
+The command will launch the entire infrastructure on your machine in backgronud (database setup included).

+To stop the application just run `make stop-app`.

 The web server will listen on port 5000.